BRITE-REU/programming-workshops/source/workshops/04_R/Explore_R.rst

 We can load these data sets with the function load().
 To look at the first few lines of the data set, we can use the function head().
-Alternatively, to see the last few lines of the data set, we can use the function tail().
+To see the last few lines of the data set, we can use the function tail().

 .. image:: images/Load_Dataset.png